sw2486-hub/Interactive-Lab-Hub/Lab 2/README.md

 Start small, pick just one element of your overall idea, just to show you have a handle on the code and components.

+For our barebones prototype, we focused on one simple interaction from our Virtual Cat Clock idea: feeding the cat.

+The screen first shows a cat with the message **"Time to eat!"**.
+The user can press the physical B button on the MiniPiTFT to feed the cat.
+After the button is pressed, the screen displays **"Yummy!
+Thank you!"** and then changes to **"Let's play!"**.

+This prototype helped us test the basic interaction between the MiniPiTFT display, the physical button, and different cat states before building the complete daily routine in our final version.

+### Barebones Prototype Code

+The code for our barebones prototype is in `cat_clock_1.py`.

 \*\*\***Put a copy of your code in your Lab 2 Github repo.**\*\*\*

 ## Make a short video of your modified barebones PiClock